Riffian, South Tyrol

-Riffian ([ˈrɪfɪan]; Rifiano [riˈfjaːno]) is a comune (municipality) in South Tyrol in northern Italy, located about 25 km northwest of Bolzano.
+Riffian ([ˈrɪfɪan]; Rifiano [riˈfjaːno]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 25 km northwest of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 1,306 and an area of 35.8 km2.

 Riffian borders the following municipalities: Kuens, Moos in Passeier, St. Leonhard in Passeier, St. Martin in Passeier, Schenna, and Tirol.

 Frazioni

-The Riffian municipality contains the frazioni (subdivisions, mainly villages and hamlets) Magdfeld and Vernuer (Vernurio).
+The municipality contains the frazioni (subdivisions, mainly villages and hamlets) Magdfeld and Vernuer (Vernurio).

 History

 Coat-of-arms

 The emblem represents a bell tower, with the bell box and the onion dome, on azure; it is the symbol of the local church in the village.
 The emblem was adopted in 1968.

 Society

 Linguistic distribution

-According to the 2011 census, 97.76% of the population speak German, 1.85% Italian and 0.39% Ladin as first language.
+According to the 2024 census, 96.28% of the population speak German, 3.03% Italian and 0.70% Ladin as first language.